Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2018

 Paul encouraged the Corinthians to help a particularly sexually sinful man so that his sin nature (flesh) may be destroyed and his spirit

 would be saved on the day of the Lord (1 Cor 5:5).
-In this verse, Partial Resurrectionists replace "the day of the Lord" with "the day of
+In this verse, apostate christianity replaces "the day of the Lord" with "the day of

-when we die.
-Again, to make these changes is to assume that our acceptance to everlasting life can change between death and the
+favorable when we die.
+Again, to make these changes is to assume that our acceptance to everlasting life can change between

 Jesus told His disciples in John 14:3 that He will come back later and take them to the place He is going.
-The Partial Resurrectionist
+So again, apostate believers

 Him until He comes to get them.

 Regarding the believers' part of the first resurrection, Jesus said: "those who are in the graves will hear my voice".
 Partial

 Resurrectionists believe they hear his voice from Heaven, but Christ said they hear it from the graves.
 Again, they make Him out to